-In The Origin of Wealth: Evolution, Complexity, and the Radical Remaking of Economics, Eric Beinhocker argues that the economy should be studied as a complex adaptive system made up of adaptive agents, with the economy emerging from the interactions of those agents.
-It is an excellent book and possibly the best discussion of why the economy should be studied as a complex adaptive system, but as for other explorations of this area, it does not take the step of bringing complexity economics to life as an applied science.
+In The Origin of Wealth: Evolution, Complexity, and the Radical Remaking of Economics, Eric Beinhocker argues that the economy should be studied as a complex adaptive system made up of adaptive agents.
+The economy emerges from the interactions of those agents.
+It is an excellent book and possibly the best discussion of why the economy should be studied as a complex adaptive system.
+But as for other explorations of this area, Beinhocker does not successfully bring complexity economics to life as an applied science.

 Beinhocker generally stays at Stage 2 of the stages of evolutionary economics, whereby evolutionary biology is not directly incorporated into the analysis.
 At times, this results in some laboured explanations.
 For example, in attempting to find the appropriate unit of selection, Beinhocker argues that the definition of a gene is fuzzy and changes depending on whether it is undergoing selection.
 By attempting to cast uncertainty over the biology, the difficulty in defining the units of selection in the economy might seem less so.